NIDC Program Literature

 The DOE IP’s portfolio has grown over time to include more than 35 medically relevant isotopes available through the National Isotope Development Center (NIDC) product catalog, with several more under investigation at universities and national laboratories.

 Three DOE national laboratories—Brookhaven, Los Alamos, and Oak Ridge—are making strides toward a robust and reliable supply of actinium-225 (Ac-225) for use in radiotherapy.
-Funded by the DOE IP, managed by the Office of Science for Nuclear Physics, this “Tri-Lab” effort leverages accelerator capabilities at the Brookhaven Linac Isotope Producer and the Isotope Production Facility at Los Alamos with ORNL’s extensive experience with radioisotope processing in a joint effort to produce accelerator-based Ac-225.
+Funded by the DOE IP, managed by the Office of Science, this “Tri-Lab” effort leverages accelerator capabilities at the Brookhaven Linac Isotope Producer and the Isotope Production Facility at Los Alamos with ORNL’s extensive experience with radioisotope processing in a joint effort to produce accelerator-based Ac-225.

 The long-term goal of the Tri-Lab effort is to meet the growing worldwide demand for Ac-225 for direct applications and Ac-225/Bi-213 generator applications.
 With accelerator-based Ac-225 production, the current annual supply could be matched with roughly a week of beam time, presenting an overall higher activity to end-users.
 This approach finally provides a supply of Ac-225 that can support clinical trials and applications.
 Visit our actinium-225 page for more information on accelerator-produced Ac-225.